- Awning and Sun Shade

 This fun string of lights is tiny travel trailers!
 The strand is eight feet long and contains ten lights.
 The lights can be used indoors or outdoors, and the set comes with two extra bulbs and a spare fuse.

 These solar tiki torches are a great way to light up a campsite.
-They’re weather-proof and don’t require wires, just connect the stake and stick them in the ground.
+They’re weather-proof and don’t require wires; we connect the stake and stick them in the ground.
 The torches have rechargeable batteries and, once fully charged, will last up to ten hours in the summer and five in the winter.
 They take about eight hours to charge and will turn on and off at dusk and dawn automatically.
 The torches are 42.5 inches tall.

 This ornament is a great Christmas gift for RV owners or anyone who appreciates retro things.
 It’s based on the classic Airstream travel trailers.
 The ornament is made of hand-blown molten glass and is hand-painted and glittered.